Can I still call this a "blog" in 2026?

 Running in Muir Woods, May 2021

-These days, I’m all about running, and I spend as much time on my local Bay Area trails as possible.
-I like to write about these adventures from time to time.
+Oh, and I still take great joy in writing and publishing content on the open web.
+I also run a lot, spending as much time on my local Bay Area trails as possible.
+I like to blog about these adventures from time to time.